 Value For Money

-The Anjan tent is in the middle of price ranges for lightweight, 3-season camping tents.
-At approximately $745, this tent is slightly pricey, but it is worth the money.
-It may be considered a bit heavy for a lightweight tent, but it has more durability than many other lightweight tents.
+It may be considered a bit heavy in terms of costs for a lightweight tent, but it has more durability than many other lightweight tents.

 It can be pitched easily and provides protection against wind, rain, and hail.
 It is a good tent for camping, backpacking, or just sleeping in the backyard.
 This means customers are getting a good value for their money.